-However, there are also some samples for which the determined values - particularly the determined contents of uranium and thorium - do not coincide on the $2\sigma$ -level.
-Among these problematic samples are Gi311, Gi343, Gi360, Gi455, Gi465, Gi466 and Gi649.
-With respect to the last four of these samples, this pronounced difference of TSAC and $\mu$ Dose values might be attributed to the possible presence of radioactive disequilibria caused by chemical and/or physical differentiation processes potentially affecting long-living members in the U and Th decay chains such as $^{234}$ U, $^{230}$ Th, $^{226}$ Ra, $^{228}$ Th and $^{228}$ Ra (e.g., Degering and Degering, 2020; Krbetschek et al., 1994).
+Gi455, Gi465, Gi466 and Gi649.
+With respect to the last four of these samples, this pronounced difference of TSAC and $\mu$ Dose values might be attributed to the possible presence of radioactive disequilibria caused by chemical and/or physical differentiation processes potentially affecting longliving members in the U and Th decay chains such as U, Th, Ra, Th and Ra (e.g. Degering and Degering, 2020; Krbetschek et al., 1994).
 This explanation is based on the specific context of the respective sampling locations.
-All four samples originate from Holocene fluvial flood plain sediments covering Pleistocene gravel beds.
-For such sediments, strongly alternating ground water levels are characteristic.
-Generally, sediments exposed to fluctuating ground water levels are regarded as typical candidates for radioactive imbalances (e.g., Degering and Degering, 2020; Olley et al., 1996, 1997) since they are subjects of various translocation processes and potentially significant periodic changes in fundamental environmental conditions such as the pH value.
-With respect to the differing chemical properties of the individual elements in the decay chains, such imbalances can take several and complex forms, which may manifest either in a loss or in an accumulation of specific parent and daughter nuclides (e.g., Prescott and Hutton, 1995).
-Therefore, it appears not unlikely that the samples mentioned above suffer from distinct increases and/or decreases of particular radioactive daughter nuclides in the U and Th decay chains.
-Regardless of the specific nature of these potential imbalances, their existence would violate a central assumption of the specific algorithms used by the $\mu$ Dose-system, which would most probably cause inadequate results for the calculated activities.
+All four samples originate from Holocene fluvial floodplain sediments covering Pleistocene gravel beds.
+For such sediments, strongly alternating groundwater levels are characteristic.
+Generally, sediments exposed to fluctuating groundwater levels are regarded as typical candidates for radioactive imbalances (e.g. Degering and Degering, 2020; Olley et al., 1996, 1997) since they are subject to various translocation processes and potentially significant periodic changes in fundamental environmental conditions such as the pH value.
+With respect to the differing chemical properties of the individual elements in the decay chains, such imbalances can take several and complex forms, which may manifest either in a loss or in an accumulation of specific parent and daughter nuclides (e.g. Prescott and Hutton, 1995).
+Therefore, it appears not unlikely that the samples mentioned above suffer from distinct increases and/or decreases in particular radioactive daughter nuclides in the U and Th decay chains.
+Regardless of the specific nature of these potential imbalances, their existence would violate a central assumption of the specific algorithms used by the $\mu$ Dose system, which would most probably cause inadequate results for the calculated activities.

 For the other samples, a lack of secular equilibrium might also be a suitable explanation for the detected deviations of measurement values.
 This might at least be true for samples Gi311 and Gi343.
 Both are colluvial samples which were taken from locations within profiles that were identified in the field as M-Go horizons according to the German soil classification system (Ad-Hoc-AG Boden, 2005).
-These horizons showed typical features of a gleysol revealing inter alia a characteristic accumulation of sesquioxides, which indicate periodical impact of ground water.
+These horizons showed typical features of a gleysol, revealing inter alia a characteristic accumulation of sesquioxides, which indicate a periodical impact of groundwater.
 As a result, secular disequilibria appear to be possible for these samples.

-Figure 9 illustrates the results for the comparison of $\mu$ Dose-measurements (blue symbols) with low-level HRGS (red symbols) performed in different laboratories.
+Figure 9 illustrates the results for the comparison of $\mu$ Dose measurements (blue symbols) with low-level HRGS (red symbols) performed in different laboratories.
 Figure 9a shows the results for the samples from the Heidelberg Luminescence Laboratory.
-On average, the obtained values are characterized by rather small discrepancies between $\mu$ Dose-results and HRGS.
-The majority of Heidelberg samples agrees with the $\mu$ Dose-results within either the $2\sigma$ -level (U: 88 %; Th: 88 %; K: 88 %) or even within the $1\sigma$ -level (U: 50 %; Th: 50 %; K: 75 %).
+On average, the obtained values are characterized by rather small discrepancies between $\mu$ Dose results and HRGS.
+The majority of Heidelberg samples agrees with the $\mu$ Dose results within either the $2\sigma$ level (U: 88 %; Th: 88 %; K: 88 %) or even within the $1\sigma$ level (U: 50 %; Th: 50 %; K: 75 %).